-Citizenship Interview Process
+U.S. Citizenship Interview Process in North Carolina

 Becoming a US citizen is important.
-You’ve been chasing the American dream and you can’t miss the interview.
+You’ve been chasing the American Dream and you can’t miss the interview.
 Rescheduling it could set back the application process by months.
 You’ve come this far.
 Don’t make yourself wait even longer.

 Once you have arrived for your interview, you will be asked to take an oath and present your identification and any other requested documentation.
 Next, you will be interviewed by a USCIS officer, who will be listening for evidence that you speak and understand English.

 Examples of Questions You May See on the Citizenship Test